flexwang-zz/BaiduImageCrawler/README.md

 # Dillinger

-BaiduImageCrawler is a multithreaded tool for downloading search results of [Baidu image search](http://http://images.baidu.com/).
+This is a multithreaded tool for downloading search results of [Baidu image search](http://http://images.baidu.com/) in a multithreaded way.

 ### Dependencies
   - Python 3.x